Oscar Marin

-Oscar Marin (born December 5, 1982) is an American professional baseball coach.
-He is the pitching coach for the Pittsburgh Pirates of Major League Baseball (MLB).
-He has also coached in MLB for the Texas Rangers.
+Oscar Marin (born December 5, 1982) is an American professional baseball coach who currently serves as the bullpen coach for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously coached in MLB for the Texas Rangers and Pittsburgh Pirates.

 Playing career

 Marin graduated from Chatsworth High School in Chatsworth, California.
 Marin played for Los Angeles Valley College for two seasons (2001–2002).
 He then pitched for two seasons (2003–2004) at the University of Arkansas-Little Rock.

 Coaching career

-Amateur/Minor leagues
+Amateur

 Marin started his coaching career in 2005 as an assistant coach for the University of Arkansas-Little Rock baseball team.
 In 2006 and 2007, he was the pitching coach at Los Angeles Valley College.
 Marin spent 2008 and 2009 as the pitching coach at Harvard-Westlake High School in North Hollywood, California.

+Texas Rangers

 Marin began his career in professional baseball when he joined the Texas Rangers organization, in 2010, as the pitching coach of the Arizona Rangers of the Rookie-level Arizona League.
 He remained in that role from 2010 to 2012.
 He was the pitching coach for the Leones de Ponce of the Puerto Rican Winter League during the 2012 offseason.
-In 2013, Marin was the pitching coach of the Spokane Indians of the Class A Short Season Northwest League.
-From 2014 to 2015, he served as pitching coach of the Hickory Crawdads of the Class A South Atlantic League.
-In 2016, Marin was the pitching coach of the High Desert Mavericks of the Class A-Advanced California League.
+In 2013, Marin was the pitching coach of the Spokane Indians of the Low-A Northwest League.
+From 2014 to 2015, he served as pitching coach of the Hickory Crawdads of the Single-A South Atlantic League.
+In 2016, Marin was the pitching coach of the High Desert Mavericks of the High-A California League.